How we choose what to recommend.

 - Requires stud location

-Does the AmeriLuck LED Grab Bar Solve the Nighttime Safety Problem?
+Does the Motion-Sensor LED Grab Bar Solve the Nighttime Safety Problem?

 Most bathroom falls in seniors happen during nighttime bathroom trips, when lighting is poor and your parent is disoriented from sleep.
-The AmeriLuck LED Grab Bar addresses both problems simultaneously: it functions as a standard wall-mounted grab bar and includes motion-activated LED strips that illuminate the bathroom when someone enters.
+This Motion-Sensor LED Grab Bar addresses both problems at once: it is a 16-inch 304 stainless steel grab bar rated to 550 lbs, with a built-in motion-activated LED strip that lights the area as soon as someone approaches.

-At $35, it costs a bit more than a standard bar, but you are getting a grab bar and a night light in one purchase and one installation.
-The 300 lb weight capacity is adequate for most users.
+At around $40, it costs a bit more than a plain bar, but you get a grab bar and a night light in one purchase and one installation.
+The 550 lb stainless construction is among the strongest on our list.
 Highly recommended for seniors who get up at night to use the bathroom.

 Pros